bsvalues/TerraFlow/README.md

-# GeoAssessmentPro
+# TerraFlow

 A comprehensive Geographic Information System (GIS) and property assessment platform for the Benton County Assessor's Office, featuring advanced data quality management, validation capabilities, and integration with Supabase.
+Part of the TerraFusion Platform.

 ## Overview

-GeoAssessmentPro provides a sophisticated platform for managing Geographic Information System (GIS) data with enhanced data quality monitoring, valuation capabilities, and Supabase integration.
+TerraFlow provides a sophisticated platform for managing Geographic Information System (GIS) data with enhanced data quality monitoring, valuation capabilities, and Supabase integration.
 The application supports multiple environments (development, training, production) and serves as a central hub that coordinates with specialized modules for property assessment tasks.

 ## Features